xmos/lib_spi/lib_spi/doc/rst/spi.rst

-The inter-transmission gap (*t2*) is also controlled by the user application since the function to specify the end of the transaction (i.e. the de-assertion of the slave select line) has an argument which is the mininum amount of time before which another transaction can start.
+The inter-transmission gap (*t2*) is also controlled by the user application since the function to specify the end of the transaction (i.e. the de-assertion of the slave select line) has an argument which is the minimum amount of time before which another transaction can start.

 Synchronous SPI master clock speeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~